Jeju Island is without a doubt the best natural attraction in all of South Korea. Here are the Best 13 Things to Do and See in Jeju Island.

 Entrance Fee: Free.

-Things to Do and See in Jeju Island, South Korea #04: Go Chase Waterfalls in the South of the Island
+Go Chase Waterfalls in the South of Jeju Island

 If waterfalls you want to see, it is best to base yourself in Jeju Island’s second biggest city: Seogwipo.
 From Seogwipo, all three main waterfalls are just a few minutes away on foot and in the case of the Cheonjeyeon Waterfall you can get there in a few minutes by taking the bus 202.